ritesh-begin/Sentiment_analysis/README.md

 - `TestReviews.csv`
   Test dataset with sample reviews and sentiment labels.

-- `TrainingDataPositive.txt` / `TrainingDataNegative.txt`
-  Training data files containing positive and negative reviews used to build the model.

 ---

 ## ⚙️ Workflow

 1. **Data Preparation**
    - Load training data from text files.
-   - Assign labels:
+   - It has assigned labels:
      - `1` → Positive
      - `0` → Negative